 The breadth of interests pursued by our OTIS faculty and students creates a vibrant research environment has fuelled our strong international reputation for qualitative research whilst being supportive of a wide range of methods.

-Watch Professor Jennifer Howard-Grenville talk about the Organisational Theory & Information Systems pathway:
+Professor Jennifer Howard-Grenville talks about the Organisational Theory and Information Systems pathway.

 Hello.
 I’m Professor Jennifer Howard-Grenville, and I’m a member of the Organisation Theory and Information Systems subject group, and the lead for this pathway on our PhD programme.
 A PhD in the Organisation theory and information systems or OTIS Pathway at the Cambridge Judge Business School will lead you to an exciting and impactful academic career.

 Our faculty and PhD students have a worldwide reputation as leading scholars who use primarily qualitative methods to explore important questions related to organising in general, as well as organising in relation to digital technologies.